FORMATION, MERGERS, and NAMES.

 The Club's roots lie in the car industry which has long been a staple of the economy in this corner of East London and Essex, and give us several 'sister' clubs both locally and nationally.
 Previously know as Ford United F.C. which dated from a 1958 or '59 merger between two older clubs, Ford Sports F.C.
 (Dagenham) and Briggs Sports F.C., both of which were founded in 1934.
 Up until WW2, the latter actually began life as Briggs Motor Bodies F.C. and entered a team in the London League under that name between 1935 and '51.
 The Ford United Club was in serious problems at the start of 1995/6 season, however, as sponsorship was lost and disbanding seemed a real danger, until Vice-Chairman George Adams enlisted Sky Sports as sponsors, rescuing the Club.
 Nicknamed 'The Motormen', they play in Blue Shirts and White Shorts.
 The name of Ford United was to end forever when the club was changed at the start of the 2004/05 season to Redbridge Football Club in a bid to gain more local support and become firmly established as the highest placed football club in the London Borough of Redbridge.

 Briggs Sports played at the Victoria Road ground, now famous as home of Dagenham & Redbridge.
 Ford United's old ground was the Ford Sports & Social Club in Rush Green.
 Romford F.C. shared the ground in 1995/6, providing valuable funds at a difficult time.
-Sadly, this pleasant ground was ruled unacceptable to the Isthmian League in summer of 2000 since its owners, Ford Motor Company, would grant only a yearly lease, so some 40 years of history there came to an end.
-A new home was leased at Oakside Stadium, and the previous lessees (Barkingside F.C.) are now the tenants.
+Sadly, this pleasant ground was ruled unacceptable to the Isthmian League in summer of 2000 since its owners, Ford Motor Company, would grant only a yearly lease, so some 40 years of history there came to an end and a new home was leased at Oakside Stadium in Barkingside.

 Briggs Motor Bodies won the London League in 1937 & '39, actually pipping Ford Sports to the title in '37 - the first of two successive runners-up spots.
 The London League Park Royal Cup (for lower division clubs) was won by Briggs Sports in '37 and their reserves in '50.
 Ford Sports' membership of this league ran from 1935 to '53, winning Div 2 East in 1939.
 Briggs played in the Spartan League from 1945, winning East Div 1 in 1947, and the League Cup in '57, '58, and '59.
 They enjoyed unparalleled success in the Premier Division, as their positions from'49/50 to 58/59 read; 1st,2nd,1st,2nd,2nd,2nd,1st,1st,1st,1st: following the merger on the back of 4 titles, the next Spartan winners were Staines Town.
 Ford Sports also played in the Spartan League between 1938 ?
 48 and '50-'58.